reiryuki/Karen-AI-Assistant/README.md

 v5.2
 - Removes old web search data before generate
 - Remove a useless ability in "Continue"
+- Does not trigger Web Search if user ask to translate
 - Default Agents Data impovement

 v5.1